Sebastianhju/Runeterra-5e/Runes.md

 ---
 ### Lethal Tempo  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LethalTempo.png" Align=left width=25% height=25%>
-Whenever you damage enemies, you gain stacks of Lethal Tempo.
+Once per attack, whenever you damage enemies, you gain stacks of Lethal Tempo.
 One stack for ranged attacks, and two stacks for melee attacks.
 Whenever you get 6 stacks, you gain 10ft reach on meele weapons, and 10 feet extra range for ranged weapons and spells.
 In addition you can make an extra attack as a part of your attack action.

 **Lethal Tempo Scaling**
 |Level|Damage|